Smartphones Are Great, But Have You Ever Held A Pink Motorola RAZR?

-1999 was a huge year for cell phones.
-That’s the year that the first cell phone with a mobile web browser (WAP) came out.
-Samsung released a cell that doubled as a MP3 player.
+1999 was a huge year for mobile phones.
+That’s the year that the first mobile phone with a mobile web browser (WAP) came out.
+Samsung released a phone that doubled as a MP3 player.
 Benefon debuted a mobile phone with GPS.
-Motorola released the first cell phone that worked internationally, because it operated on three different radio frequencies used in Europe and the U.S. A Japanese company called Kyocera made a camera phone.
+Motorola released the first phone that worked internationally, because it operated on three different radio frequencies used in Europe and North America.
+A Japanese company called Kyocera made a camera phone.

 Advertisement